Rimaghagwigwi/Trading-bot-v16/README.md

 👉 [Gumroad – RSI Bot for Binance](https://akamisuta.gumroad.com/)

 This repo is meant for **educational and transparency purposes**, and as a technical preview of the complete product.
+The rest of this README stands for the real bot.

 # 🚀 CRYPTO TRADING BOT - Complete Beginner's Guide